-We study the organization and function of the prefrontal cortex (PFC) and nucleus accumbens (NAc).
+We study the organization and function of the prefrontal cortex (PFC),

 Long-range circuits